Our Medical History

 • 31 July 1992: The Jamestown Health Centre officially opened.
 The centre included consulting rooms, a treatment area, physiotherapy and podiatry rooms, space for visiting specialists, a children’s playroom, an ambulance station, and a large community meeting room.

-• 1993–2006: The practice continued to grow, with the addition of staff like Dr Rowena Conway and further renovations.
+• 1993–2006: The practice continued to grow, with the addition Dr Rowena Conway in 1993 and further renovations.
 In 2006, western extensions provided more office space and upgraded consulting rooms.

 • 2011–2012: A GP Super Clinics grant allowed the centre to expand again—adding more consulting and examination rooms, a meeting room, kitchen, and improved patient facilities.
 The extension was officially opened by Mr M. Prior on 11 October 2012.